Kathleen is a professional freelance writer and blogger with over a decade of experience writing professionally.

 For all athletes, utilizing their strength and power can improve their lives overall.
-Through their commitment to their own physical well being and self-care, they can help set new standards of personal health and responsibility for one's self.
+Through their commitment to their own physical well-being and self-care, they can help set new standards of personal health and responsibility for themselves.
 Athletes can change the world for the better.

 Lifestyle Challenges that Face the Athlete

 The question on the mind of every person who fits the athlete archetype is "who am I other than an athlete?"
 The training and discipline it takes to be in peak physical condition leave little time for other activities and hobbies.
 The competitive life of most athletes is a short time period in their life, so for professionals and dedicated amateurs nearing the end of their career, it is imperative to make plans for the next phase of their lives.

 A challenge for the athlete is realizing who they are outside of athletics.
 We are all more than one single thing.
 Discovering these other strengths is essential for the success of those who are prominently athlete archetypes.